mhausenblas/myriad/docs/ec2.md

 <property>
     <name>yarn.resourcemanager.scheduler.class</name>
     <value>com.ebay.myriad.scheduler.yarn.MyriadFairScheduler</value>
-    <description>One can configure other scehdulers as well from following list: com.ebay.myriad.scheduler.yarn.MyriadCapacityScheduler, com.ebay.myriad.scheduler.yarn.MyriadFifoScheduler</description>
+    <description>One can configure other schedulers as well from following list: com.ebay.myriad.scheduler.yarn.MyriadCapacityScheduler, com.ebay.myriad.scheduler.yarn.MyriadFifoScheduler</description>
 </property>
 ```

+Note that I've been doing the deployment on an [m3.2xlarge](http://aws.amazon.com/ec2/instance-types/) instance with 8 vCPU and 30 GiB main memory.

 To configure Myriad itself, paste the following into a new file called `/usr/local/hadoop/etc/hadoop/myriad-default-config.yml`: